inferno-collection/Docs/docs/resources/spotlight/config.md

 JSON syntax is important: missing `,`s, or `[]`s will break the file.
 Check your JSON syntax with [this website](https://jsonformatter.org/).
 :::

+### Vehicle Mod Mapping
+#### `VehicleMods`
+Configuring this optional value will allow the resource to use mod kits as spotlights, on vehicles that don't have existing functional spotlights.
+When configured, the resource will change the mod kit based on the spotlight on/off state (i.e., flipped up for on, down for off).

+The steps required to add a vehicle mod are covered on [here](developers/index.md#server-owners--developers).

 ### Spotlight Ignoring
 #### `VehicleSpotlightIgnores`
 Configuring this optional value will tell the resource to ignore specific spotlights.